dmeikle/gossamerCMS2.0/README.md

 Architecture borrows best practices from Java Enterprise approach including design patterns for security, OOP structure, configuration-based approach, filters, event listeners

 ## Database / datastore agnostic
-- Not hardwired to a database; everything is done via REST calls and/or Client API calls
+The framework does not connect directly to a database like most traditional frameworks; everything is done via REST calls and/or Client API calls.
+This permits the framework to connect to multiple datasources via a credentials file.
+Datasource connections can be configured individually at the granulairty of each request URI endpoint by use of a configuration file (routing.yml) located in each component directory.
+This means it can be configured to connect to 1 datasource on a URI's [GET] request and an alternate datasource on the same URI's [POST] request.
+If a change to the datasource is required there is no need to change the code, simply change the datasource key in the configuration file for that requested URI endpoint.
+- REST based datasource connectivity
 - Can work with multiple databases via configuration
 - Credentials based
 - If changing from database types, can extend existing classes in configuration